Insire/SoftThorn.Monstercat.Browser/README.md

   - Enable AssetSize Configuration (Download the art in the format and size you like)
 - AutoUpdate via Github releases
 - Playlist (manage playback via playlists)
-  - Playbackmode (shuffel, one, all, folder)
+  - Playbackmode (shuffle, one, all, folder)

 ### ToDo